A Specific Type of UV Light

 Its Benefits and Limitations

 Germicidal ultraviolet disinfection is rapid, low-maintenance, and does not use chemicals or produce byproducts.
-To achieve proper disinfection of water, air, or surfaces, each must be exposed to 254 nanometers of UV-C intensity for the appropriate amount of time.
+To achieve proper disinfection of water, air, or surfaces, each medium must be exposed to UV-C light (at the wavelength of 254 nanometers) for an appropriate amount of time, depending on the intensity of the UV lamp used.

 When used to disinfect water, UV-C should be the final step before use.
 It is intended to treat visually clear water that is not colored, cloudy, or turbid.
+Learn more about UV water purifier operation.
 When used for surface disinfection, multiple treatment cycles may be required for places where UV rays are obstructed.
+Learn how UV air and surface models work.

 Uses for Germicidal Ultraviolet